 The big Red Guard, whose name was Vladimir Nicolaievitch, plied me with questions about America.
 "Why did America come into the war?
 Are the American workers ready to throw over the capitalists?
-What is the situation in the Mooney case now?
-Will they extradite Berkman to San Francisco?" and other, very difficult to answer, all delivered in a shout above the roaring of the truck, while we held on to each other and danced amid the caroming bombs.
+What is the situation in the Mooney1 case now?
+Will they extradite Berkman2 to San Francisco?" and others, very difficult to answer, all delivered